neurotech-berkeley/neurotech-course/lab8/README.md

 We will restrict ourselves to the OpenBCI GUI to visualize EMG signals, as they are clearly visible without much processing.

-To setup the Ganglion to record EMG, you can then follow the [Ganglion getting started guide](http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide#ganglion-getting-started-guide-connect-for-emg) .
+To setup the Ganglion to record EMG, you can follow the [Ganglion getting started guide](http://docs.openbci.com/Tutorials/02-Ganglion_Getting%20Started_Guide#ganglion-getting-started-guide-connect-for-emg) .

 - Try connecting it to your arm at first, following the tutorial
 - Try other areas!
 Can you detect biceps?
 Fingers?
 Leg?
 Feet?